herrrta/ktorceful/docs/dao/index.md

 ## URL Pattern

-`createEntityRoute` creates the following URL patterns for your entity based on the interfaces implemented.
+`createRoutes` creates the following URL patterns for your entity based on the interfaces implemented.
 Any prefix url can be added by adding a parent to your route!

 <style>